Cepsycal/odin-recipes/README.md

 # odin-recipes
 Website that shows 3 recipes using basic html.
+My goal is to come here after each Odin Project course and update this website.

+Post Foundations HTML Course: From this project, I learned how to use basic html to show a website with text, images, and links.
+I also learned how to upload my project to github, and how to write commit messages.